sbidoul/pyproject-dependencies/README.md

     options:
-    -h, --help            show this help message and exit --no-isolated         whether or not to invoke the build backend in the current environment or to create an isolated one and invoke it there
+    -h, --help            show this help message and exit --no-isolation        whether or not to invoke the build backend in the current environment or to create an isolated one and invoke it there
     --no-exclude-self     whether or not to exclude the projects themselves from the output, when they depend on each other --ignore-build-errors
     --name-filter REGEX   filter out dependencies whose canonical name matches a regex